 Thanks to the younger population, Yaletown has a lot of chic establishments.
 You’ll come across dozens of boutiques and small cafes located off the cobbled streets near the waterfront.

 It’s a little more active compared to the relaxed atmosphere in the West End but often has fewer tourists.
-Foodies should also appreciate the diverse range of restaurants and bars, including several craft breweries on your Yaletown sightseeing experience.
+Foodies should also appreciate the diverse range of restaurants and bars.
+You can enjoy several craft breweries on your Yaletown sightseeing experience.

 As with the other choices for where to stay in Vancouver, Yaletown is within walking distance of the attractions in the downtown area.
 It’s just south of central Vancouver and a little further from the West End and Gastown.

 Recommended hotels in Yaletown

 Yaletown doesn’t have a lot of hotels.
 Most of the best options are found on the outskirts of the neighbourhood, bordering downtown or Granville.
 You’ll still find something to suit any budget or personal taste.

-- Best Western Plus Chateau Granville Hotel: This massive four-star hotel has a wide variety of rooms as it caters to business travellers and tourists.
-It’s connected to a large conference centre and has an on-site restaurant and lounge.
+- Best Western Plus Chateau Granville Hotel is a massive four-star hotel.
+It has a wide variety of rooms as it caters to both business travellers and tourists.
+The hotel is connected to a large conference centre and has an on-site restaurant and lounge.
 Some of the rooms also feature views of the city.

-- JW Marriott Parq Vancouver: This luxurious hotel is just east of Yaletown, located right next to BC Place Stadium.
-It’s a spacious hotel with modern architecture and design elements that create a futuristic atmosphere.
-It’s near the waterfront and still within walking distance of downtown Vancouver.
+- JW Marriott Parq Vancouver is a luxurious hotel just east of Yaletown, next to BC Place Stadium.
+Rooms are spacious & contemporary.
+The hotel features modern architecture and design elements that create a futuristic atmosphere.
+It’s located near the waterfront and still within walking distance of downtown Vancouver.

-- Opus Hotel: Located in the centre of Yaletown, this quirky boutique hotel has vibrant furnishings and décor.
+- Opus Hotel is located in the centre of Yaletown.
+This quirky boutique hotel has vibrant furnishings and décor.
 You can also enjoy views of Yaletown and dine on site at the hotel’s restaurant.
 In the evening, relax with cocktails and music at the hotel’s bar.